brown-ccv/honeycomb-docs/docs/quick_start.md

 With Node.js installed in Step 0, we are now able to utilize the `npm` command in the terminal.
 `npm` is a command-line utility for Node.js that makes it easy for you to install packages and maintain them throughout the lifecycle of your application.

-Please run the following command to trigger the installation of all the dependencies relevant to this application.
+Please run the following command to trigger the installation of all the dependencies relevant to this project.

 ```
 npm install